owlboy/greatpug-public/README.md

 ### Change Log

 #### 03/07/23 – The Great Pug (VCC - VRCSDK - 3.1.11) (2019.4.31f1)
-* Updated to vrchat.worlds 3.1.11
-* Updated to vrchat.udonsharp 1.1.7
 * Improved the behavior of the Pickup Manager
 * Added two new **[Status Bulbs]** for the Pickup Manager
 * Improved the performance of Pickup Manager a bit